krotti42/qemu_cortex-a53_bare-metal/README.md

 * Low address startup at entry point `0x41000000`

 On QEMU with the default machine `virt` the first 1GiB region is reserved for memory mapped devices.
 The next 16MiB starting at PMA `0x40000000` are for the DTB (device tree blob).
 Currently the DTB will not be parsed.
-Therefore the entry `_lstart` starts at PA `0x41000000`.
+Therefore the entry `_lo_start` starts at PA `0x41000000`.
 The low startup creates basic translation tables for the MMU and enables it.
 Then it jumps to the higher half kernel entry `_start`.

 * Higher half kernel (entry point VMA `0xFFFF0000_41200000` mapped to PMA `0x41200000`)

-The kernel currently only setups the stack pointer for itself, setups a basic interrupt vector table and enables them and zeros the `.bss` section for C runtime.
+The kernel currently only setups the stack pointer for itself, setups a basic interrupt vector table and enables them and zeros the `.bss` section for the C runtime.
+In `kern_main` the first step is to initialize the kernel's C library `libkern` (setup basics and setup kernel `malloc`).
 Then for testing purpose it loops forever currently.

 ## Memory Map (QEMU)